ruthpohrp/tp/docs/UserGuide.md

 * Words in `UPPER_CASE` are the parameters to be supplied by the user.<br>
   * e.g. in `add n/NAME`, `NAME` is a parameter which can be used as `add n/Lulu Yousef`.

 * Items in square brackets are optional.
+(Items not in square brackets are necessary!)
   * e.g. `[tag/TAG]` is an optional parameter.

-* Parameters can have more than one entry will be anteceded by a `...`
+* Parameters that can have more than one entry will be anteceded by a `...`
   * e.g. `[tag/TAG]...` can have more than one entry, so `tag/supplmentary tag/important` is accepted.

 * Parameters can be in any order.<br>